 No problem.
 This is the latest baby of Microsoft and Windows 10 Pro should easily handle the idiosyncrasies of display-scaling.
-Just click the Windows icon, Settings, Display and ‘Change the size of text, apps and other items’, slide it to, say, 200% and everything’s reasonably bigger.
+Just click the Windows icon, Settings, Display, and ‘Change the size of text, apps, and other items’, slide it to, say, 200% and everything’s reasonably bigger.
 Well, except for a few 3rd-party apps.

-To further test it out, I ran all the experimental ‘El Fuente’ 4K clips on Netflix as well as on other sites which host 4K video clips.
+To further test it out, I ran all the experimental ‘El Fuente’ 4K clips on Netflix as well as on other sites that host 4K video clips.
 I was in 4K heaven.
 Or, so I thought.

 The issues started to show up when the PC comes out of hibernation or sleep mode.
 It was specially noticeable in Microsoft’s Edge browser.
 The fonts in the address bar in all the open tabs as well as on the window prompt when you try to close the browser were all gibberish.

-On occasions, the fonts also become weird on other functions like when you try to shutdown the PC.
+On occasions, the fonts also become weird on other functions like when you try to shut down the PC.
 There were also times when the AMD video driver would suddenly terminate for no reason at all.
 And, I had no recourse but to stop an application and/or restart the PC.

 The issue is definitely DisplayPort hardware related since all these problems disappeared after I tried running the PC using the HDMI cable at 1920 x 1080.
-But what’s the whole point of getting a 4K monitor and those other expensive hardware only to run the unit at the same HD resolution?
+But what’s the whole point of getting a 4K monitor and that other expensive hardware only to run the unit at the same HD resolution?